 I find with kids snacks are the key to a great vacation.
 Even though you might limit them at home on vacation it will just keep everyone happy.
 You do not need a hungry kid having a meltdown on the plane or at an attraction.

-I usually pack some small bags of goldfish, fruit snacks or pretzels in my purse for the plane ride or when at local attractions.
-If your driving pack a few bigger boxes of snacks for the hotel room.
+I usually pack some small bags of goldfish, fruit snacks, or pretzels in my purse for the plane ride or when at local attractions.
+If you’re driving pack a few bigger boxes of snacks for the hotel room.
 Then just bring a few reusable containers or zip lock bags and refill up the snacks in your room before you head out to an attraction.

 This will also be a lot cheaper than buying snacks at the airport or local attractions.